'Paws in the Park' event encourages animal adoption in West Palm Beach

-Tails were wagging at this year's 'Paws in the Park' event in West Palm Beach on Sunday.
+Tails were wagging at this year's "Paws in the Park" event Sunday in West Palm Beach.

-It took place at the waterfront park in West Palm Beach and featured over 15 vendors.
+It took place at the waterfront park in West Palm Beach and featured more than 15 vendors.

 Paws in the Park provided an opportunity for local pet-related organizations and businesses to showcase their causes, products and services in a fun, animal-friendly environment.